Mole Scanning Service

 What is the Mole Scanning Service?

-Come in and talk to our Pharmacy Advisors if you’re worried about moles on your body.
+Come in and talk to our specially trained pharmacy advisors if you’re worried about moles on your body.
 The service is operated by ScreenCancer with assistance from trained members of selected Boots pharmacy teams.

 Who can use the service?